Nakilon/paster/README.md

-# [WIP] Paster -- universal asynchronous pastebin CLI
+# Paster -- universal asynchronous pastebin CLI

 For your convenience [I explored](https://github.com/Nakilon/pcbr-demo/blob/master/pastebins.txt) the features of ~30 pastebin services and realised that people want different sets of features so I ~~made~~ am making a CLI that asks what exactly you want and then tries to upload your paste to all conforming pastebins services asynchronously printing the returned links until done or until you stop the process with `^C` and gracefully skipping failed submissions.